 Constipation and Diarrhea

 Both constipation and diarrhea are conditions of too much or too little.
 Sometimes constipation is due to a lack of water intake or low fiber in the diet.
 However, it also can be due to a lack of peristaltic action in the bowel.
 Diarrhea is too much bowel activity.
 Sometimes it is due to an allergy such as gluten intolerance or a dairy allergy.
-Sometimes it is due to an over active autonomic nervous system.
-Increased autonomic activity can have its roots in an “irritated” nervous system.
+Sometimes it is due to an overactive autonomic nervous system.
+The increased autonomic activity can have its roots in an “irritated” nervous system.

-Nausea can be a stand-alone symptom but also can be closely associated with vertigo, Meniere’s Disease and other conditions.
-Listen to what one patients says about his battle and recovery with chronic long-term nausea following Blair Upper Cervical care in our office.
+Nausea can be a stand-alone symptom but also can be closely associated with vertigo, Meniere’s Disease, and other conditions.
+Listen to what one patient says about his battle and recovery with chronic long-term nausea following Blair Upper Cervical care in our office.